Maintaining productivity and morale while re-onboarding return employees

 In addition to prioritising employee safety, it’s key to cultivate connection during times of crisis.
 Your people need to hear from your Leadership Team about what they can expect when they return and they also need to feel excited.
 Some may feel 'out of loop' or worried about what the future of work could look like, so your leaders and managers need to over-communicate to help employees feel more engaged.

 Here’s an example of how our CEO, Doug Butler, uses our employee experience platform to communicate with our people about what the 'new normal' will look like.

 My biggest piece of advice?
 You don’t have to have it all figured out before you communicate with your people.
 Bring them along the journey with you and let them know the why behind certain decisions.

 Showing appreciation with recognition

 Returning back to work can be very motivating for your people – it’s your job to keep spirits high and improve employee motivation during the re-onboarding process with employee recognition.
-Recognizing people during a crisis helps show your people why their work is meaningful and lets them know they’re making an impact.
+Recognising people during a crisis helps show your people why their work is meaningful and lets them know they’re making an impact.

 One of our clients, PDSA, a leading veterinary charity, created new eCards dedicated to welcoming furloughed employees back by showing appreciation for them.
-These eCards live on a social recognition wall to boost visibility across the entire organization of over 2,200 employees and connect people who haven’t worked together in a few months.
+These eCards live on a social recognition wall to boost visibility across the entire organisation of over 2,200 employees and connect people who haven’t worked together in a few months.